-Pulling up stakes and moving from one state to another can be quite an adventure.
-Everything is new when you cross state lines.
-New neighbors, new restaurants, new stores, new roads...and new taxes.
-In fact, relocating to another state can knock your state tax bill up or down by thousands of dollars.
-You could, for instance, go from a state with no income taxes to one with very high rates.
-Other state and local taxes ‒ like sales taxes and property taxes ‒ can vary dramatically from one state to the next, too.
-That’s why it’s so important to understand the tax consequences of an interstate move before you call the moving company.
+Almost 28 million Americans moved in 2021.
+That's over 8% of the country's entire population.
+Many of those moves were from one state to another, which can have a significant impact on your overall state tax burden.
+That's because there are wide variations in taxes by state.
+In fact, for a typical middle-class family, relocating to another state can knock your state tax bill up or down by thousands of dollars.
+You could, for instance, go from a state with no income taxes to one with very high taxes.
+Other state and local taxes ‒ like sales taxes and property taxes ‒ can vary dramatically from one state to another, too.
+That's why it's so important to understand the tax consequences of an interstate move before you pack up the moving van.

 - The 10 Most Tax-Friendly States for Middle-Class Families

 - The 10 Least Tax-Friendly States for Middle-Class Families

 - Taxes on Unemployment Benefits: A State-by-State Guide

 - 5 States With No State Sales Tax

 - 10 States With the Highest Sales Taxes

 - 10 States with the Highest Gas Taxes

 - 10 States With the Lowest Gas Taxes